 In order to graduate with a Pharm.D. degree, students must meet the current academic performance standards.
 Only students who successfully complete the Pharm.D. degree will qualify for licensure in the practice of pharmacy.
 A total of 136 semester hours is required for graduation with the bachelor of science in pharmaceutical sciences-Pharm.D. track degree.
+A total of 75 graduate semester hours is required for graduation with eh Pharm.D. degree.
 The curriculum is outlined below.